 Rookie Tip: If you’re not a perfect painter and some of your paint gets onto the surface of your letter and doesn’t stay on the edges, it’s easy to remove these areas of acrylic paint once it dries.
 Simply allow all of the paint to dry and carefully scrape it off with your fingernail (trying not to scratch the lucite).
 The gold acrylic is a tad more tedious but not impossible to remove.
 In that case, we used just a hint of nail polish remover, a q-tip, and some muscle.
 You have to work at it a little harder, but we promise the liquid gold will eventually rub off.

-So what do you think… are you in love with these DIY Lucite Letters as much as we are?!
+So what do you think… are you in love with the lucite letter as much as we are?!
 We can see them placed in a kitchen spelling out EAT, incorporated into a little girl’s glam nursery, incorporated into wedding decor, or even just the perfect new piece on your fav shelfie.
 However you use these, will you promise us ONE thing?!
-If you do have a Girls’ Night making these DIY Lucite Letters… promise to send us pictures!!
+If you do have a Girls’ Night making these DIY Lucite Letters… promise to send us pictures!